jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   - **regional council** —
     (a) means a regional council within the meaning of section 5(1) of the Local Government Act 2002; but (b) when used in—
-      (i) Parts 2 and 4, includes a unitary authority except the Auckland Council:
+      (i) Parts 2 to 4, includes a unitary authority:
-      (ii) Part 3, includes a unitary authority:
-      (iii) Part 5, includes—
+      (ii) Part 5, includes—
-        (A) Auckland Transport:
-        (B) a unitary authority except the Auckland Council:
+        (A) a unitary authority:
-        (C) any territorial authority to which the regional council has transferred the functions, powers, and duties of a regional council under that Part
+        (B) any territorial authority to which the regional council has transferred the functions, powers, and duties of a regional council under that Part
   - **regional land transport plan** means a regional land transport plan prepared under Part 2, as from time to time amended or varied
   - **regional public transport plan** means a regional public transport plan adopted under section 119, as from time to time varied or renewed
-  - **regional transport committee** means—
-    (a) a regional transport committee established under section 105; or (b) in the case of Auckland,—
+  - **regional transport committee** means a regional transport committee established under section 105
-      (i) the governing body of Auckland Transport; or (ii) a joint regional transport committee that includes Auckland Transport as a member
   - **road** —
     (a) means a road as defined in section 2(1) of the Government Roading Powers Act 1989; and (b) despite the terms of that definition, includes a motorway as defined in that section; and (c) includes toll booths and other toll-related infrastructure on a road
-  - **road controlling authority** ,—
-    (a) in relation to a road, means the Minister, department of State, Crown entity, State enterprise, or territorial authority that controls the road; but
+  - **road controlling authority** , in relation to a road, means the Minister, department of State, Crown entity, State enterprise, or territorial authority that controls the road
-    (b) in relation to a road within Auckland that is controlled by Auckland Transport, means Auckland Transport
   - **road tolling scheme** means a road tolling scheme established by Order in Council under section 46
   - **Route K** has the same meaning as in section 3 of the Tauranga District Council (Route K Toll) Empowering Act 2000 (despite the repeal of that Act or any subsequent renaming of the road)
   - **Secretary** means the chief executive of the Ministry